 Administrative burdens such as data monitoring, rulemaking, outreach, and enforcement would be similar for Alternative 1 (No Action), Alternative 2, and Alternative 3.
 If triggered, Alternative 2 would require a season announcement notice for a reduced season length.
-Alternative 3 would also require a season announcement notice in the Federal Register annually prior to the season start date.
+Preferred Alternative 3 would have NMFS announce the length of the recreational season for blueline tilefish in the Federal Register prior to the start date each year, with an end date corresponding to when the recreational ACL is projected to be met for that year.
+There will be an increased administrative burden related to determining the season length.